-The logic PL^{pb} extends the logic of pseudo-boolean constraints and, consequently, also the standard propositional logic.
-If the original PS^{pb} theory contains no pseudo-boolean atoms, grounding it with psgrnd yields a propositional theory and off-the-shelf SAT solvers can be used in step 3.
-If the original PS^{pb} theory contains no boolean combinations of pseudo-boolean atoms (each pseudoboolean atom forms a unit clause), the psgrnd program generates a collection of propositional pseudo-boolean constraints and they can be solved by SAT(PB) solvers such as PBS [1], SATZOO [7] and SATURN [11].
-Finally, if all pseudoboolean atoms in the original PS^{pb} theory are cardinality atoms (all weights are equal to 1), then psgrnd outputs a propositional theory with cardinality atoms and solvers such as aspps [6] and wsatcc [10] can be used to compute its models.
+The logic PL^{pb} extends the logic of pseudoboolean constraints and, consequently, also the standard propositional logic.
+Thus, if the original PS^{pb} theory contains no pseudo-boolean constraints, grounding it yields a propositional theory and off-the-shelf SAT solvers can be used in step 3.
+If the original PS^{pb} theory contains no boolean combinations of pseudo-boolean constraints (each pseudo-boolean constraint forms a unit clause), grounding it generates a collection of propositional pseudo-boolean constraints that can be solved by SAT(PB) solvers such as PBS [1], Pueblo [18] and minisat + [10] (we refer to [16] for more references).
+For general PL^{pb} theories there are simple transformations that convert them into one of the forms discussed above.